wtdcode/sand-aflpp/evaluation/README.md

 For example, some common usages:

-- Start all experiments as evaluation setup
+- Start all experiments as our paper evaluation setup (simplified trace, 20 repeats, 24 hours, all sanitizers etc)

 ```bash
 python3 eval.py --image sand-unifuzz --asanubsan --msan --seeds /path/to/seeds/general_evaluation \